 Implementation - general

-WLA can only be carried out in areas of S-104 coverage; for example, the red outline in figure C-4-6 below.
-WLA may be applied to S-101 features or after substitution of depths by S-102 defined in clauses C-4-1 and section C-4-3.1.
+WLA can only be carried out in areas of coincidental S-102 and S-104 coverage; for example, the intersection of the Red and Blue outline in figure C-4-6 below.
+WLA is applied to S-101 features after substitution of depths by S-102 defined in clauses C-4-1 and section C-4-3.1.